Category 95: American Cream Ale

 Clarity: Chill haze should be very low or not be present

-Perceived Malt Aroma & Flavor: Medium-low to medium pale malt aroma may be present.
-Caramel malt aroma and flavor should be absent.
-The dominant flavor is of pale malt sweetness at medium-low to medium levels.
-Corn or other adjuncts may be perceived at low levels.
+Perceived Malt Aroma & Flavor: The dominant flavor is of pale malt sweetness at medium-low to medium levels.
+Caramel malt attributes should be absent.
+Attributes typical of corn or other adjuncts may be present at low levels.

 Perceived Hop Aroma & Flavor: Hop aroma and flavor is very low to low or may be absent